rkad40/7mc-book-salvation/chapters/c006-right-way.md

 This rules sounds obvious, but it is astonishing how often it is ignored.

-**It is interpretively illicit to import our own definition of a biblical word or expression into the sacred Text.** If we want to know what Paul means in Romans 3:28, we must define “justified,” “faith,” and “works of law” the way *Paul* defines them—not the way our tradition, denomination, or modern vocabulary defines them.
+**It is interpretively illicit to import our own definition of a biblical word or expression into the sacred Text.**

+If we want to know what Paul means in Romans 3:28, we must define “justified,” “faith,” and “works of law” the way *Paul* defines them—not the way our tradition, denomination, or modern vocabulary defines them.

+In other words:

-In other words, **if Paul uses a term, then Paul should get to define it**.
+**If Paul uses a term, then Paul should get to define it**.

 To give the inspired authors the deference they deserve, I often employ what I call the **BYOD Test**—**B**ring **Y**our **O**wn **D**efinition.